swarnava-96/Comparitive-Analysis-of-Inc.-Companies-using-Power-BI/README.md

 # Comparitive-Analysis-of-Inc.-Companies-using-Power-BI

-### Aim: To perform a comparitive analysis of different inc. companies with the help of Power BI.
+### Aim: To perform a comparative analysis of different Inc. companies with the help of Power BI.

 ### About the Data set:
 The data set (Inc 5000 Companies_Dataset) contains informations of 5000 inc. companies and contains features like rank, profile, name, url, state, revenue,etc.